Newborn Services at our Oxford Road Campus is made up of 9 rooms providing different levels of care to your baby.

 The MNORT consists of a highly specialised team of midwives, neonatal nurses and nursery nurses.
 All members of the team have experience in working in Neonatal Intensive Care Units (NICU) before transferring into the community.
 We are a citywide service.

-The team accepts referrals from Saint Mary’s, Wythenshawe and North Manchester NICUs.
+The team accepts referrals from the neonatal units at Oxford Road Campus, Wythenshawe and North Manchester.
 We also receive referrals from the postnatal wards from the aforementioned hospitals.
 Babies from the postnatal wards are generally babies that are born mildly preterm with a gestation of 35 weeks or have a birth weight of 2.2kg or below.

 The majority of babies we visit at home are preterm.
 A significant number of these preterm infants, although generally healthy, may still require oxygen support until there is significant lung growth and they can be weaned off the oxygen.
 Having an experienced community service allows for earlier discharge from hospital which benefits both baby and their parents.